tylerharter/cs301-projects/fall18/p4/README.md

 requested.
 Hence, no data file is necessary, because all data is typed by the user.

+# Overview

+Below is an example of how a user might interact with your program (parts typed by the user are in bold).

 <pre>
+ty-mac:p4$ <b>python main.py</b>
 enter 0 to 100, or a special command [q:quit, r:reset, c:count, a:average]: <b>90</b>
 A
 enter 0 to 100, or a special command [q:quit, r:reset, c:count, a:average]: <b>80</b>